simmmmo/sjb-bootcamp-portfolio/README.md

-# Week two Assignment - sjb-bootcamp-portfolio
+# Week eight Assignment - Professional Materials

-This weeks assignment was to develop a website based off the provided design files and that meets the acceptance criteria.
-From the supplied degisn mock we used HTML and CSS to develpoe a single page portfolio that is responsive for all devices.
+This weeks assignment was to further develop our profession portfolio page and update it with project we've completed in the course so far.

 ## Notes
 I have used placeholder images for the portfolio and profile picture, these will be updated once i have examples of work and resume information.

-## Questions/Challenges

-I intially style the site using the grid method and then revised and cut down the css using flexbox.
-Too a while to get working and as i practiced more with it i was able to simpliy the CSS further.
-I would be keen to get feedback on how it is now and if i have implemented it correctly.

 ## Project Links